Jimbly/dcexjam2025/README.md

 * simultaneously: B ready'd by moving into battle zone.
 A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

 Post-jam? fixes:
+* if you've got a quickbar slot that could be used, (and have a book of that level?), show empty quickbar slot
+* secret door on bloody wall tileset is less noticeable than bloody wall
+* healing should flash green not black
+* add "hotkey: 1" to quickbar tooltip
+* add icons to "picked up" text
+* clicking mid-screen to unfocus chat should not trigger movement
+* combat log should include which attack it was, so players can help other players learn
+* prune combat message from log after 10 or so, just chat in history
+* floor 144 on prod (can we get the seed?) had no mimics, secret doors in weird places
+* quickbar tooltip (and then dialog) shift up to not obscure MP bar
+* xp at level 7 overlaps floor level
 * style chat text entry
-* clicking on viewport to move into tower and releasing activates button
+* clicking on viewport to move into tower and releasing activates button sync bug: local moved forward, queued tick; was broadcast to slippers slippers moved forward twice quickly ran ai update local, before receiving this, ran queued ai update, thinking slippers was outside the zone local's update failed to apply, and prediction was never removed applyAIUpdate never calls the resp function upon failure!
 * player names over heads
 * fix single entity force_kick pingponging
 * battlezone: maybe kick to menu if skipped 3 times in a row